allthingsweb-dev/allthingsweb/README.md

 ### 📁 Directories

 - `website`: the web application.
 Frontend + backend SSR
-- `pocketbase`:

 ### 🛠️ Installation

-To ease the DX on the project, you don't necessarly have to know about BUN or other command, instead we provide a _Makefile_ that simplify it for you.
+To ease the DX on the project, you don't necessarly have to know about Bun or other command, instead we provide a _Makefile_ that simplify it for you.

 ```bash
 make install